tristanpendergrass/idle-game/README.md

 - [ ] Add change log section
   - [ ] Add notification that shows that update happened
 - [ ] Address long fast forward times somehow (with a cap?)
+- [ ] Prevent activity starting if it will fail and show error message

 ### Features
 - [ ] Skill 3